News & Media

 For our latest e-news click here.

-Media organisations seeking comment on Smart Justice issues should contact the following spokespeople:
+Media organisations seeking comment on Smart Justice issues should contact:

 Federation of Community Legal Centres (Vic)

 The views expressed in Smart Justice media releases and media comment do not necessarily reflect the views of the individual Smart Justice partner organisations.

 The Smart Justice Symposium, Remaking Justice, will bring together government, academic, legal and service sector leaders to explore opportunities for working together to 'remake justice' and improve the justice system.The Symposium will examine critical issues, including the recommendations in the Victorian Ombudsman's landmark report, Investigation into the rehabilitation and reintegration of prisoners in Victoria and recent update.

 The Smart Justice symposium in Melbourne on 25 August 2016, Remaking Justice, will bring together government, academic, legal and service sector leaders to explore opportunities for working together to improve the justice system.The symposium will hear from people with direct experience of the justice system and examine critical issues, including the recommendations in the Victorian Ombudsman's landmark report, Investigation into the rehabilitation and reintegration of prisoners in Victoria and recent update.
 We hope youcan join us to discuss how we can collaboratively 'remake justice.'
 More details soon